 At KPMG, we want to attract and retain the best talent.
 We recognise the strength that comes from having a diverse workforce and building a culture where we support all our people to achieve their potential.

 We are proud to support a wide range of initiatives which advocate for gender equity and support the next generation of female leaders.

 - KPMG is proud to support Going for Growth, a programme for female entrepreneurs which encourages women to accelerate the growth of their business.
 More than 800 female entrepreneurs have completed the programme to date.

-- KPMG was one of the lead sponsors of the 20x20 campaign, which aimed to increase visibility of women across all sports, and continues to support women in sport through our sponsorship of the Dublin Ladies Football Team, Irish golfer Leona Maguire, and jockey Rachel Blackmore.
+- KPMG was one of the lead sponsors of the 20x20 campaign, which aimed to increase visibility of women across all sports, and continues to support women in sport through our sponsorship of Irish golfer Leona Maguire, and jockey Rachel Blackmore.

 - We are a founding member of the 30% Club in Ireland and are engaged with hosting a number of relevant industry events.
 We are also active on the Professional Services Group, inputting to the 30% Club Flourishing Equally in the Workplace Framework.

 - Our Executive Speaker Series aims to promote female leadership in KPMG.
 Guests have included: Former President of Ireland, Mary McAleese; Samantha Barry, Editor in Chief of Glamour Magazine (US Edition); Lady Chanelle McCoy, co-founder of Chanelle Medical; Marissa Carter, founder of Cocoa Brown; and Olympian and Entrepreneur, Derval O'Rourke among others.

 The focus of our LGBTQ+ Committee is to create a visible allyship in KPMG, to help educate and engage people on LGBTQ+ issues, and to ensure we are open and inclusive for all staff.